v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 ## USB-C Microphone isn't working

-Be aware that some USB-C microphones incorrectly report themselves as both a microphone *and* a speaker.
-This is a problem with the microphone and not with HoloLens.
+Some USB-C microphones incorrectly report themselves as both a microphone *and* a speaker.
+This occurrence is a problem with the microphone and not with HoloLens.
 When plugging one of these microphones into HoloLens, sound may be lost.
 Fortunately there's a simple fix.

 In **Settings** -> **System** -> **Sound**, explicitly set the built-in speakers **(Analog Feature Audio Driver)** as the **Default device**.
 HoloLens should remember this setting even if the microphone is removed and reconnected later.